False Reporting of a Crime In West Palm Beach

 The crime requires that the defendant knew the information was false.
 This element can be hard for the prosecutor to prove.
 The prosecutor needs some facts that prove the defendant knew it was false and not just making some mistake or accident.
 Maybe the defendant was incorrectly observing something he thought was a crime.
 After all, shouldn’t people be comfortable with making phone calls to police about crimes without having to worry about proving the crime?

 This crime can be defended.
-Call our law offices to schedule a free 15 minute case strategy with one of our attorneys.
+Call our law offices to schedule a 5 minute free consultation with one of our attorneys.
 Our attorneys want to hear your side of the story and discuss the facts and legal defenses available to you.
 At the consultation, it is important for you to tell us everything about the case so we can best help you.
 Our attorneys will present defenses to the prosecutor to persuade them to not file the case.
 This is why it is important to come to us as early as possible because we might be able to prevent any charges from being filed.

 If needed, we can argue a motion to dismiss and argue your case to the judge.
 We can also take your case all the way to trial; however, sometimes it is not the wisest to proceed to trial, but to negotiate a plea deal for a lesser sentence or a lesser charge.
 In these situations, our attorneys will put together a mitigation package to persuade the judge and prosecutor to lessen your charges or sentence.
 We need to talk to you so we can find out more about your situation.
 Call us today so we can begin helping you